 Joel's been building some interest in electric guitars.
 Mainly after listening to some awesome guitarists (most of them snort drugs, screw chicks and drown in booze. why lah?) like John Frusciante, Joe Satriani, Jimi Hendrix, and a couple more.
 Here are some of the guitars that I would like to have.
 Note that I'm being realistic.
 These guitars aren't exactly the most expensive with all those custom-made features.
 Anyway, here are some of them.

-This is the Ibanez SZ520FM.
+Ibanez SZ520FM.
 A thick mahogany body, thru-body stringing, Gibraltar III bridge and a pair of humbuckers designed by Seymour Duncan and Ibanez.
 If I had this guitar, this would be my heavy-duty rocking axe (think Metallica).
 The inlays are really attractive, some heart-beat motive.
 The colour's cool, a bit gothic but cool nonetheless.
 Maybe I'll do some Skillet with Piao and Leonard with this thing.

-This is the Paul Reed Smith Soapbar SE.
+Paul Reed Smith Soapbar SE.
 This guitar has a lawsuit history behind it.
 Apparently Gibson took PRS to court claiming that the singlecut guitars produced resembles too much of its widely acclaimed Les Paul models.
 Now, PRS still manufactures the Soapbar.
 Only, it has a double-cutaway body now.
 I still prefer the single-cut.
 Anyway, this simple, no-frills guitar has a vintage cherry look, solid mahogany body and neck, a simple one volume, one tone controls, a stoptail bridge and my favourite - a pair of P90 pickups.
 Rather than the usual singlecoils and humbuckers, P90s offers an alternative in the middle.
 For those wondering, singlecoils are single magnetic pole pieces.
 They produce a brighter tone and are ideal for cutting throught he mix so you can be heard easily.
 However, they can be pretty noisy if attracting interference from nearby power sources.

 Humbuckers in turn are two singlecoils wired with each other.
 They are generally more powerful, gives a fatter sound and more sustain.
 However, the price is less sustain and treble.